FOR THE CRUST:

 Rolling Out the Dough

 1. Preheat your grill.
 Real wood charcoal tastes best, but gas works fine.
 Avoid instant-light briquettes as they make food taste like lighter fluid.
 Aim for medium-high/high heat – if your grill lid has a thermometer built into the lid, it should read about 400 degrees.

 2. Score the dough into 3 or 4 segments, remove one, cover the bowl with the towel, then knead for about 30 seconds until smooth.
 When you start to knead, the dough may feel a bit crumbly but it will quickly return to its smooth state.

 Lightly brush a large piece of parchment paper with oil.

-3. Roll the dough into an oblong shape (easiest for grilling) between 1⁄8 to 1⁄4-inch in thickness.
+3. Lightly brush a large piece of parchment paper with oil.
+Roll dough into an oblong shape (easiest for grilling) between 1⁄8 to 1⁄4-inch in thickness.
 Be sure the dough is rolled evenly and thinly.
 The dough should roll easily and hold together very well (except for possible slight cracking around the edges).